 RAS pathway and cancer

 RAS GTPase family has 3 members encoding KRAS, HRAS and NRAS proteins which are involved in controlling normal growth signal.
 RAS GTPases are also well-known oncogenes that drive tumorigenesis when mutation is acquired.
 RAS oncogene mutations have been documented in more than 25% of total cancer patients worldwide and in cancer patients of Lung, Colon and Pancreas with high frequencies, especially.
 There were many attempts to find the effective drug to treat cancer patients with RAS mutation for last 40 years without success.
 Consequently, RAS protein was considered as an undruggable target.
-However, impressive clinical responses were observed in trial of Lumakras (sotorasib, Amgen) and Kraziti (adagrasib, Mirati) utilizing compound’s ability to form covalent bond with cysteine specifically in KRASG12C mutated cancer (14% of KRAS mutated cancers).
-The successful approval of Lumakras is heightened driving hope and anticipation of developing therapeutics to treat KRAS mutated cancer.
+However, impressive clinical responses were observed in trial of Lumakras (sotorasib, Amgen) and Kraziti (adagrasib, Mirati) utilizing compound’s ability to form covalent bond with cysteine specifically in KRAS G12C mutated cancer (14% of KRAS mutated cancers).
+The successful approval of Lumakras is heightened hope and anticipation of developing therapeutics to treat KRAS mutated cancer.

 ULK1 inhibitor and target Y inhibitor utilizing synthetic lethality to target KRAS mutated cancers